LMS Jubilee Class 5596 Bahamas: Return to steam in the 21st century

 In January 2011, an appeal, "Steam's Last Blast", was launched to raise funds for another overhaul to modern main line standards.
 Sufficient funds were raised from supporters and with the aid of a Heritage Lottery Fund (HLF) grant of £775,800.

 In July 2013, work commenced on a major boiler overhaul to mainline standard at Tyseley Locomotive Works in Birmingham with the aim of returning it to traffic during 2017/2018.
 The engine made its first moves and appearance at the Tyseley at 50 open weekend in Sept 2018 and once work completed in January 2019 alongside its light and loaded test runs the locomotive returned to the Keighley and Worth Valley Railway in February prior to mainline operations starting the same month.
 45596 worked "The Bahamas Renaissance" its first railtour for 25 years on 9 February 2019, the tour originated at Oxenhope on the Keighley and Worth Valley Railway and ran both ways over the Settle and Carlisle line via Ribblehead and Appleby to Carlisle.
 Owing to popularity with the first tour being a complete sell-out.
 A second trip was run the weekend after, this being over the same route and the same itinerary.
 This tour also became a complete sell-out.

+The Greatest Gathering

+In February 2025, it was announced that 45596 was to appear at The Greatest Gathering which was taking place from Friday 1 to Sunday 3 August 2025 at Derby Litchurch Lane Works as part of the rail 200 celebrations to celebrate 200 years of railways and the opening of the Stockton and Darlington Railway in 1825.

+45596 Bahamas was one of two jubilee's to attend the event as classmate No.

+45699 'Galatea' was also chosen to attend the event.
+The BLS's second operational locomotive LNWR Webb Coal Tank, No. 1054 also appeared at event being placed on display in steam on the works own turntable.